mtodzo/Cellular-Automaton-Simulator/doc/REFACTORING_DISCUSSION_BN51_JKS38_MT265.md

 In order to reduce the dependencies in the Setup class we are going to make a Button class that handles creating buttons and their functionality.
 Also, we are still working on the XML class so we will fix the modularity issues after it is functioning.

 ### General Refactoring

+We decided to create an interface in order to protect the Grid class.